TedLeRoy/ubuntu-update.sh/README.md

 being in the directory where ubuntu-update.sh resides.

-You may choose to skip certain commands by specifying an option at the command line.
+You may choose to skip certain commands by specifying one or more options at the command line.

 ```
 Usage: sudo bash ubuntu-update.sh [-ugdrh]